igorms-pro/voyagely/docs/travel_apis_research.md

-# Wanderly Travel APIs Research and Implementation Blueprint
+# Voyagely Travel APIs Research and Implementation Blueprint

 ## Executive Summary

-Wanderly’s objective is to assemble a robust, scalable, and compliant travel-planning stack that integrates flights, hotels, weather, activities/points of interest (POI), and currency conversion.
-This report identifies the strongest, partner-ready APIs across each category, maps their capabilities to Wanderly’s requirements, and provides an implementation plan with cost, rate-limit, and compliance considerations.
+Voyagely’s objective is to assemble a robust, scalable, and compliant travel-planning stack that integrates flights, hotels, weather, activities/points of interest (POI), and currency conversion.
+This report identifies the strongest, partner-ready APIs across each category, maps their capabilities to Voyagely’s requirements, and provides an implementation plan with cost, rate-limit, and compliance considerations.

 For flights, the pragmatic starting point is Skyscanner’s Flights Live Prices API.
 It offers real-time price search with wide market and supply coverage and an established partner workflow, though pricing details are not publicly documented and require partner engagement.
 Kayak also provides APIs for flights, hotels, and cars on a limited-access basis, conditioned on partner approval and marketing plans.
 Amadeus for Developers offers a broad self-service suite and a test environment with a monthly free quota, but exact production pricing and rate limits require consultation of the pricing portal or partner engagement.
 This mix balances reach and feasibility during discovery and early product-market tests, while keeping the door open for later depth and booking workflows via Amadeus and potential direct carrier integrations.[^1][^2][^3][^4][^5][^6]